Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/CyberSecurity/🏰 Cybersecurity Basics & Information Security (InfoSec)/🍦 Software Security/🪆 Software (Program) Techniques & Binary Engineering/📌 Program Analysis Basics/👚 SCA (Static Code Analysis) & SAST/Information Flow & Information Flow Control (IFC)/Information Flow & Information Flow Control (IFC).md

 > 	* $\mu_1'(x) = \mu_2'(x) \text{ for every } x \text{ with } \gamma(x) = L$
 >
 > ![|500](../../../../../../../../Assets/Pics/Screenshot%202026-04-20%20at%2023.15.35.png)

+**Relation to Secrecy and Privacy**
+Note that ==we do not assume that the values in the high variables are strong secrets.== They may contain...
+- personal information like name, age, CPR, medical data...
+- a guessable password
+- a credit card number and expiration information
+- a vote
+Information Flow/Noninterference guarantees that the intruder does not learn anything about it as long as he can only read low variables.
+- It is thus...
+- ... not like secrecy in OFMC
+- ... a bit like guessable secrecy in OFMC
+- ... close to α-β-privacy!
+	- ↗ [Cryptographic Protocols Modeling & Verification /α-β Privacy](../../../../../🙇‍♂️%20Formal%20Verification%20(FV)%20&%20Reasoning%20Systems%20(Formal%20Methods)/Security%20Protocols%20&%20Cryptographic%20Verification/Cryptographic%20Protocols%20Modeling%20&%20Verification/Cryptographic%20Protocols%20Modeling%20&%20Verification.md#α-β%20Privacy)

 > [!TIP] Theorem (Non-Interference instantiated for $T \sqsubseteq U$)
 > * Suppose a program $c$ satisfies information flow policy $\gamma$: